 Customers of all kinds, but especially B2B clients, increasingly control how they make purchasing decisions.
 They expect to engage with sellers through a coordinated blend of sales channels and interactions with your company, both human-to-human and digital.
 They expect product solutions that precisely match their business and personal needs.
 That kind of personalization takes a lot of work to deliver.
 But delivering it begins with a plan for structuring your outbound marketing.

 Andris Zoltners, a retired professor from Northwestern University's Kellogg School of Management and author of The Power of Sales Analytics, advises digital marketers to think of outbound and inbound marketing as complementary activities of demand centers.
 A demand center collects activities that generate leads (outbound marketing like emails, webinars, events, and paid media placement) and combines them with personalized content from your inbound lead generation and human interaction with salespeople.

 Sometimes a demand center delivers digital content.
 Sometimes a demand center focuses on human interaction.
-But the demand center is constantly prioritizing and refining its interactions with leads, prospects, and customers to connect with customers at the right moment in the buying cycle.
+However, the demand center constantly prioritizes and refines its interactions with leads, prospects, and customers to connect with customers at the right moment in the buying cycle.

 Business writer Sally Lorimer has been helping businesses develop copy for outbound and inbound marketing efforts for over 30 years.
 She identifies three prerequisites for success with outbound marketing.

 Traditionally, the marketing department generates leads with outbound marketing, and then the sales department takes over with inbound marketing.
 But customers often disrupt this sequence.
 For instance, a customer might see a pop-up ad or catch a webinar from your company that causes them to reconsider their purchase decision.

 This means the marketing department's success metric can differ from how many leads it generates.
 Marketing and sales together in each demand center need to measure success by the dollar volume of sales they generate.